vihaanthora/login_form/README.md

 # Login/Register Form
 This project allows a user to register himself for a student dashboard website, and then login to the home page.
-After logging in, he can see the dashboard consisting of a table of all the courses which he is enrolled in.
+After logging in, he/she can see the dashboard consisting of a table of all the courses which he/she is enrolled in.
 This project can very conveniently be expanded to suit the needs of different institutes.
 ## Tech Stacks
 1. HTML 5 - Markup Languange for building structure of web pages
 2. Python 3.8 - Scripting Language for backend